danielpatrickhug/entity_error_identification_suite/README.md

 # Entity Error Identification Suite

-- This is a Module for detecting concatenation errors for spacy pipeline NER predictions given gold standard entities.
+- This is a Module for detecting concatenation and fragmentation errors for spacy pipeline NER predictions given gold standard entities.
 - Module based of NERror: https://github.com/HindsightTechnologySolutions/NERror
 - Currently this solution is a bit hacky and only detects concatenation, and fragmentation errors.
 - Use en_core_web_md to see frag errors